alxdavids/draft-privacy-pass/draft-privacy-pass.md

 in integrating the VOPRF protocol into our wider workflow.
 Where necessary, we lay out exactly which VOPRF API functionality we use.
 We stress that the generalized protocol only includes steps and messages that contain cryptographic data.
-In {{browser}}, we discuss how to implement the protocol in the browser setting, along with appropriate message encodings and formats.
+In {{encoding}}, we discuss how valid encodings for the data that is sent during the protocol.

 ## Key initialisation phase